 Making the binary file to process

 A binary file isn't as straight forward to observe like a text file.
 You can open up a text file before and after in a text editor to see changes.
 For a binary file You can use Powershell to see these changes.
-The command that I used is Format-Hex –Path “path”.
+The command that I used is Format-Hex –Path “path”

-But to edit the file to use as test data it's preferred to use a hex editor.
-I created a binary file by running this command fsutil file createnew sasquatch.bin 5.
+.
 This creates a binary file with a data length of 5 bytes.
 This doesn't have any data in it really, it needs to modified.
 Now that I have a binary file I edited it using HHD Hex Editor Neo (free edition).
 I just entered random data into the file (I probably could have just created a new bin file through HHD Hex editor also).

 Running the process